TaraScho/tryhackme/tryhackme-room-writeups/attacking-and-defending-aws/01-AWS-Cloud-101.md

 When I worked at AWS, we all had to give a presentation as part of onboarding that had it's own slide all about this - OPEX vs CAPEX is very important if you want to understand the business side of cloud (which I don't really 😉 - I just want to write lambda functions and event bridge rules all day - but we don't have a choice, understanding the business language is obviously critical).

-- **Capital Expense (CAPEX)** - The old school way, a big up front investment in something you then own.
+&star; **Capital Expense (CAPEX)** - The old school way, a big up front investment in something you then own.
 For example, a building full of server racks.
-- **Operational Expense (OPEX)** - Expenses incurred as part of your day-to-day operations - like your utilities (water + electricity).
+&star; **Operational Expense (OPEX)** - Expenses incurred as part of your day-to-day operations - like your utilities (water + electricity).
 Generally pay-as-you-go.

 > <div class="flag-toggle">🚩 Is a major purchase intended to be used by a business over a long period of time a capital expense or operating expense?</div>
 > <div class="flag-content">